 In order that any athlete with a disability may compete in Dressage on equal terms, an exemption scheme has been established by EA.
 This applies to Interschool athletes competing in Dressage.
 The card does not mention the rider’s disability; however, it does provide Stewards and Judges with information about specific exemptions from various rules.
 Either an EA Exemption Card or a Para Equestrian Classification Card is acceptable.

 Once the card is issued, the rider is permitted to have alternative equipment and/or conditions as mentioned on their identification card at any EA competition in Australia.

+For other disciplines that do not currently have their own exemption rules, Interschool will use a “Rider With A Disability” (RWD) exemption (Developed in QLD for Interschool competition) to allow for the inclusion of all School Aged Equestrians to apply to represent their school in Equestrian Sport using the required equipment to keep them safe while competing.

+Applications for this exemption are currently via your State Branch in consultation with EA Athletes Pathways Officer.

 7.8 Safety

-Equestrian sport by its very nature has a degree of danger inherent in it.
+Equestrian sport by its very nature has a degree of inherent danger.
 The National Interschool Committee and all Organising Committees attempt to ensure the safety of athletes and horses through the implementation of Risk Management plans.
 It is a requirement that first aid and a paramedic/ambulance be present at all times.
-A treating vet and a horse ambulance are also required to be on site during the cross country phase of eventing competitions, as per the National Eventing Rules.
+A treating vet and a horse ambulance are also required to be on site during the cross country phase of eventing competitions, as per the EAEventing Rules.

-At all events, the office will hold .
+At all events, the office will hold Incident Report Forms.

 These forms must be completed and lodged with the event office if: